technyon/nuki_hub/README.md

 - [M5Stack PoESP32 Unit](https://docs.m5stack.com/en/unit/poesp32)
 - [LilyGO-T-ETH-POE](https://github.com/Xinyuan-LilyGO/LilyGO-T-ETH-POE)
 - [GL-S10 (Revisions 2.1, 2.3 / 1.0 is not supported)](https://www.gl-inet.com/products/gl-s10/)

+In principle all ESP32 (and variants) devices with built-in ethernet port are supported, but might require additional setup using the "Custom LAN setup" option.
+See the "[Connecting via Ethernet](#connecting-via-ethernet-optional)" section for more information.

 ## Support Nuki Hub development